TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/K3S - Argo CD setup.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

 After this has been applied.
-We can check what is running.
+We can check what is running. `kubectl get all -n argocd` lets list all the items we have in the argocd namespace.